argonne-lcf/ALCF_Hands_on_HPC_Workshop/visualization_io/mpiio-hdf5/README.md

 ## Parallel-NetCDF

-Widely used in climate and weather domains
+Widely used in climate and weather domains.
+Available in the `parallel-netcdf` module

 ## HDF5

 The "do anything" I/O library.
 Lots of features, capabilities.
+Load the `hdf5` module.

 ## other resources
 This presentation builds on past seminars: